qawsedrg/CADC-SVHN-PyTorch/README.md

 # CADC-SVHN-PyTorch

-Model designed to recognize a number with two digits, require by the CADC competition, trained on SVHN dataset, implemented using PyTorch.
+Model designed to recognize a number with two digits, trained on SVHN dataset, implemented using PyTorch.
+Automatic parameter searching using NNI.

 ## Requirements